 Deploy on Kubernetes, with Kafka support

-This tutorial shows how to deploy a Kafkorama cluster — with Kafka support, in conjunction with Apache Kafka, using Kubernetes.
+This tutorial shows how to deploy the Kafkorama Gateway — with Kafka support, in conjunction with Apache Kafka, using Kubernetes.

 Prerequisites

-Before deploying Kafkorama, ensure that you have installed Minikube, a tool for quickly setting up local Kubernetes clusters.
+Before deploying Kafkorama Gateway, ensure that you have installed Minikube, a tool for quickly setting up local Kubernetes clusters.

 Start Minikube as follows: